5rahim/seanime/README.md

 ### What it is not

-Seanime Server is not a replacement for Plex/Jellyfin as it is not meant to be a fully-fledged media server.
+Seanime is not a replacement for Plex/Jellyfin as it is not meant to be a fully-fledged media server.
 It demands an internet connection to fetch metadata.

 ### TODO